preciofishbone/OmniaDocsG2/blocks/iframe/index.rst

-Iframe block
+IFrame block
 ===============

-The block can be used to show contents in an Iframe.
+The block can be used to show contents in an iFrame.
 The block is also an important part of the Share Document functionality.

 Settings
 **********